Sebastian-Jensen/A-Neural-Network-Approach-to-the-Environmental-Kuznets-Curve/README.md

 ## Example

-*x_train* and *y_train* must be specified as dictionaries where the key-value pairs are region names and pandas DataFrames of observations, respectively.
+* x_train:    dict of dataframes of input data (time periods x countries) with a key for each region.
+* y_train:    dict of dataframes of target data (time periods x countries) with a key for each region.
+* pop_train:  dict of TxN_r dataframes of population data (time periods x countries) with a key for each region.

-Missing values are accounted for, but *x_train* and *y_train* must be aligned to have the same missing values.
+Missing values are accounted for, but *x_train*, *y_train*, and *pop_train* must be aligned to have the same missing values.

 ### Importing model